Ruby

 1. Fork and clone our custom enumerables repo

-2. Follow the instructions in the README to get the repo setup locally
+2. Follow the installation instructions in the README to get the repo setup locally.

-3. Rebuild each of the methods in this table and make sure they all pass the tests associated with them.
+3. Rebuild each of the methods in the table at the end of the README and make sure they all pass the tests associated with them.

 Additional resources